-Samlerhuset Group is one of Europe’s biggest coin companies.
-It all started with three Norwegian collectors and a small office in Norway back in 1994.
-Samlerhuset is founded by Norwegians Ole Bjørn Fausa, Reidar Nilsen and Helge Hellebust.
-They were all collectors from an early age, and in their late 20s they made their hobby into a business.
+The Samlerhuset Group is one of Europe’s largest coin companies.
+The company was founded by Ole Bjørn Fausa, Reidar Nilsen and Helge Hellebust.
+They were all collectors at an early age, who in their late 20s made their hobby into a business.

-As a story teller it is important for Samlerhuset to convey Norwegian WWII history.
-In 2002 Samlerhuset started a cooperation with Norges Hjemmefrontmuseum (The Norwegian Resistance Museum) – a partnership that is still in place today.
-Today the museum is helping Samlerhuset with the added material for the medal collection Alt for Norge 1940-45, history from the war and occupation of Norway during the WWII.
+It is important for Samlerhuset to convey Norwegian WWII history, among other important historical and cultural events.
+In 2002 Samlerhuset started a cooperation with The Norwegian Resistance Museum – a partnership that is still in place today.

 For the occasion of the Royal Crown Prince wedding in 2001, Samlerhuset Norway distributed the bronze medal where the profit was donated to King Olav V’s Cancer Research Fund.

 In 2006 Samlerhuset bought a large lot of gold coins from the Norwegian gold transport and offered these to collectors.
 The gold coins were rescued out of Norway during the invasions of the Nazis under WWII in 1940.
 After several years in foreign banks and in investor safes, the coins became available for Norwegian collectors.